0x77dev/ava/README.md

 # Ava

 **Work in progress:** Based on the GPT-3 ([OpenAI API](https://beta.openai.com/docs/api-reference/introduction)) and uses JavaScript Virtual Machine with templating techniques to extend it's abilities.
-Probably this is the easiest way to create your own virtual assistant that can be extended using simple human language and extended VM context.
+Probably this is the easiest way to create your own virtual assistant that can be extended using natural language and custom VM context.

 ## Why?